webgpu/webgpufundamentals/webgpu/lessons/webgpu-textures.md

 a texture coordinate so it's doing what the diagram shows, a 0,0 texture coordinate is referencing the first blue texel.

-To fix this we have 2 common solutions.
+To fix this there are 2 common solutions.

 1. Flip the texture coordinates